zordone/toolbox/README.md

 - `npm start` - Start development in browser.
 - `npm run dev` - Start development in electron.
 - `npm run make` - Build MacOS app.

+## Changing the port

+It's easiest to search for the current port and replace it everywhere.

+- package.json scripts
+- electron.js PORT constant

+## Changing the icon

+- Put the new icon to `_work/icon.png` in 1024x1024 resolution, then `npm run generate-app-icon`